Generic Name: axitinib (Oral route)

 Precautions while using Inlyta

-If you will be taking this medicine for a long time, it is very important that your doctor check you at regular visits for any unwanted effects caused by this medicine.
+If you will be taking this medicine for a long time, it is very important that your doctor check your progress at regular visits to make sure this medicine is working properly.
 Blood and urine tests may be needed to check for unwanted effects.

 Using this medicine while you are pregnant can harm your unborn baby.
 This medicine may also cause birth defects if the father is using it when his sexual partner becomes pregnant.
 Female patients should use an effective form of birth control during treatment with this medicine and for 1 week after the last dose.
 Male patients who have female partners should use effective birth control during treatment with this medicine and for 1 week after the last dose.
 If you think you have become pregnant or your partner has become pregnant while using this medicine, tell your doctor right away.

-Your blood pressure should be checked regularly during therapy with this medicine.
-The symptoms of high blood pressure are blurred vision, dizziness, nervousness, headache, pounding in the ears, or a slow or fast heartbeat.
+Your blood pressure should be checked regularly during treatment with this medicine.
+The symptoms of high blood pressure include: blurred vision, dizziness, nervousness, headache, pounding in the ears, or a slow or fast heartbeat.

 This medicine may cause serious heart and blood vessel problems.
 Call your doctor right away if you have chest pain or discomfort, numbness or weakness on one side of your body, pain or discomfort in your arms, jaw, back or neck, trouble talking, or vision changes.

 Check with your doctor right away if you have severe stomach burning, cramps, or pains, bloody or black, tarry stools, trouble breathing, heartburn, indigestion, nausea, or vomiting of material that looks like coffee grounds.
 These could be symptoms of a serious bowel problem.